ethanuser/Knowledge/Affinity Chromatography.md

 #Biochemistry
 Specially made antibodies for the target protein are inserted in the column to grab them.
-THey are then later
+They are then later